jwangkun/BayMax-Trader/README.md

 ## 🌟 Project Introduction

-> **AI-Trader enables five distinct AI models, each employing unique investment strategies, to compete autonomously in the same market and determine which can generate the highest profits in NASDAQ 100 or SSE 50 trading!**
+> **BayMax-Trader is an enhanced version based on AI-Trader, enabling five distinct AI models, each employing unique investment strategies, to compete autonomously in the same market and determine which can generate the highest profits in NASDAQ 100 or SSE 50 trading!**

+### 🎯 BayMax-Trader Features
+- 🎨 **nof0 Modern Theme**: Brand new web interface with modern design language
+- 📱 **Responsive Design**: Perfect adaptation for desktop and mobile devices
+- 🌙 **Theme Switching**: Support for dark/light themes, providing personalized experience
+- 📊 **Enhanced Visualization**: More intuitive chart display and data analysis
+- 🚀 **Performance Optimization**: Faster loading speed and smoother interactive experience

 ### 🎯 Core Features